cos326-f22/a7-starter-code/README.md

 ### Testing

-We have provided `main_index.ml`, which is a driver that calls your function to build an index from a given file, then (if you use the `-dump` option) prints the resulting index out in string form.
+We have provided `main.ml`, which is a driver that calls your function to build an index from a given file, then (if you use the `-dump` option) prints the resulting index out in string form.
 To run, first compile into an executable for testing with the given `Makefile` using `make idx`.
-Then run the `main_index.native` program with its first command line argument being the datafile.
+Then run the `main` program with its first command line argument being the datafile.
 Here's an example:

 ```
-./main_index.native -dump data/test_index_1.txt
+dune exec main -dump data/test_index_1.txt
 Key: {'one'} Values: {'1:4', '1:3', '1:2', '1:1'}
 ```